Sebbe/sebbe.github.com/_posts/2017-03-20-creating-your-own-facets.md

 tags: [promotions]
 ---

-With the release of Episerver Commerce 10.4.0 a new feature where added so you can filter campaigns by status, but I wanted to filter the promotions by status.
-In this blogpost I will show you how to deactivte the default filters and how you can make your own.
+With the release of Episerver Commerce 10.4.0 a new feature where added so you can filter campaigns by status, but I wanted to filter the promotions by status instead of the campaigns.
+In this blogpost I will show you how to deactivate the default filters and how you can make your own filters.

 The result should look like this:
 ![promotion status facets]({{ site.baseUrl }}/images/2017-03-20/promotion-status-facets.png)